dataform-co/dataform/content/docs/introduction/dataform-in-5-minutes.md

 Assertions defined in the config block get added onto your project’s dependency tree after the table creation.

 <img src="https://assets.dataform.co/docs/introduction/assertion_dag.png" max-width="605" alt="DAG with assertions" />
-<em>Assertions defined in the config block are added to the dependency tree of your project.
-They will run after the table creation / update.</em>
+<caption>Assertions defined in the config block are added to the dependency tree of your project.
+They will run after the table creation / update.</caption>

 For more advanced use cases, assertions can also be defined in separate SQLX files.
 See the [assertion page](http://docs.dataform.co/build-your-dataform-project/assertions) on documentation.